Cambridge Healthtech Instituteの第15回年次

 Mahalia Serrano, PhD, Principal Scientist, Biologics Development, Bristol-Myers Squibb

 The talk will describe LC-MS methods used to characterize degradation products of ADCs.
-More specifically, mass spectrometry techniques were used to identify and quantify site-specific hydrolysis on the linker and
+More specifically, mass spectrometry techniques were used to identify and quantify site-specific hydrolysis on the linker and payload.
+Furthermore, an LC-MS method for determination of the global payload hydrolysis levels was established to enable a more informed control strategy.

 In vitro and in vivo Characterization Strategies for Novel Conjugations